What are System Calls?

 The getpid()

-implementation calls the task_tgid_vnr(current)
+implementation calls task_tgid_vnr(current)

 Predefining the Syscall Function